Home

 Research

 My research interests are robot dynamics and control: particularly, locomotion and manipulation.
-Example applications include autonomous MAV flight, rough-terrain walking/running, semi-autonomous robot mobility, and dextrous manipulation.
+Example applications include supervised autonomy, rough-terrain walking/running, exoskeletons, and 3-axis control of flapping-wing flight.

 Teaching